impensavel/essence/docs/XMLEssence.md

 ```

 ## Input types
-The `extract()` method allows us to consume XML data from a few input types.
+The `extract()` method allows consuming XML data from a few input types.
 Currently supported are `string`, `resource` (normally a result of a `fopen()`) and `SplFileInfo`.

 ### String